natenka/pyneng-book-en/docs/source/book/15_module_re/split.rst

      ' ',
      'FastEthernet0/0']

-To disable such behavior you should make a *noncapture* group.
-That is, disable memorization of group elements:
+To disable such behavior you should make a noncapture group.
+That is, disable capturing of group elements:

 .. code:: python